ABOUT OUR TEAM

 • Certified Clinical Trauma Professional

 I completed my Master of Science degree in Clinical Mental Health Counseling at the University of North Georgia.
 During my time as a counseling graduate student, I participated in training in areas such as motivational interviewing, child-centered play therapy, Darkness to Light’s Stewards of Children, as well as Trauma-Focused Cognitive Behavioral Therapy.
 I was also a counseling intern at both Mount Sinai Wellness Center located in Dahlonega, GA and Children’s Center for Hope and Healing in Gainesville, GA.
 Before coming to Early Connections Child and Family Counseling, I began my post-graduate counseling practice at Thrive Counseling Center in Kennesaw, GA.
-I am currently working toward my full licensure as a Licensed Professional Counselor in the state of Georgia, under the supervision of Brandy Rogers, LPC, RPT-S, CPCS.
+I am a Licensed Professional Counselor in the state of Georgia.

 My professional counseling experience includes working with adult clients who struggle with addiction and dual diagnoses, those of all ages who have endured childhood sexual abuse either directly or indirectly, adolescents with sexual behavior issues, and children/adolescent clients, their families, and couples with a variety of mental health concerns related to anxiety, depression, academics, family dynamics, low self-esteem, trauma, and beyond.